How does taking a cash payment work?

 - Have it all in one go or spread it out to suit you

-You can take all your retirement savings in one lump sum – or spread it out over a series of smaller cash payments.
+You can take all your pension savings in one lump sum – or spread it out over a series of smaller cash payments.

 - Enjoy some tax-free cash